How to Compost in a Chicago Apartment

 Regardless of the method you choose, you’ll want to make sure you know the ins and outs of what you can compost because it varies by method and provider.

-For example, worms can’t handle pineapples, community gardens can’t take meat scraps, and some of those plastic “compostable” cups you get at restaurants are only compostable in commercial setups.
-When you sign up or commit, spend five minutes making a list of what can you in your compost and stick it on your fridge where you can refer to it as often as it takes to get the hang of things!
+For example, worms can’t handle pineapples, community gardens can’t take meat scraps, and sometimes those plastic “compostable” cups you get at restaurants are not accepted.
+When you sign up or commit, spend five minutes making a list of what you can put in your compost and stick it on your fridge, where you can refer to it as often as it takes to get the hang of things!

 The key thing to remember, for the most part, though?
 If it grows, it goes.